Meet the Brand New International Cartilage Repair Society Registry

-Whatever the case may be, those suffering from some type of cartilage damage is a huge patient population.
-With so many patients, there’s lots of new procedures (like autologous chondrocyte implantation, for example) available for treatment, but how effective are they?
+Whatever the case may be, those suffering from some type of cartilage damage are a huge patient population.
+With so many patients, there are lots of new procedures (like autologous chondrocyte implantation, for example) available for treatment, but how effective are they?

 The International Cartilage Repair Society (ICRS) seeks to answer this very question with the introduction of the first-ever global patient cartilage registry.
 Its mission is “to create the best source of unbiased outcomes data for treatments of painful articular cartilage lesions in the world, which is paramount for improvement of existing and discovery of new cartilage repair strategies, ultimately beneficial for millions of patients around the world.”

 At its core, the ICRS Registry collects Patient-Reported Outcome (PRO) data for patients with articular cartilage injuries, their history, and the treatments involved.
 Rheumatoid arthritis, gout, avascular necrosis and cancer within bones, osteoporosis, and other inflammatory or autoimmune diseases, are NOT measured by the ICRS Registry.

 Because the registry is so new (it’s only been around since December 2016), it’s currently focused solely on knee patients.
 Ankle, hip, and shoulder data will be added in the near future, according to an ICRS press release.
 The registry also plans on incorporating existing data sets, including 10-year data on patients who have already been in clinical trials or are part of another registry.

 The ICRS Registry is free to use for both patients and hospitals.